mongodb/docs-java/source/includes/legacy-redirect.rst

 .. note:: Legacy API

-   For information on setting up a connection with the legacy MongoDB Java driver API, :ref:`see our FAQ page <faq-legacy-connection>`.
+   If you are using the **legacy API**,
+   :ref:`see our FAQ page <faq-legacy-connection>` to learn what changes you need to make to this code example.